kadena-io/chainweb.js/README.md

 size of the range that can be handled in a single call.
 The function simply return whatever fits into a server page.

 ```javascript
 chainweb.header.recent(0, 3, 10).then(x => console.log("Headers:", x));
 chainweb.block.recent(0, 3, 10).then(x => console.log("Blocks:", x));
 chainweb.transaction.recent(0, 3, 50).then(x => console.log("Transactions:", x));
 chainweb.event.recent(0, 3, 1000).then(x => console.log("Events:", x));
 ```

+The parameters, in order, are: chain id, depth, and maximum number of returned items.

 ### Ranges of Block Chain Items